-Richard J. Pierce also provides a unique, in-depth treatment of agency discretionary power, especially in relation to evidence in oral hearings and other essential matters of practice.
+The authors also provide a unique, in-depth treatment of agency discretionary power, especially in relation to evidence in oral hearings and other essential matters of practice.
 There's no need to look elsewhere for the law that governs such areas as:

 - SEC rulemaking, Medicare and Medicaid